About

 We are looking for simple answers.
 Answers are case insensitive, and leading articles like “a,” “an,” and “the” are ignored.
 Plural answers also get normalized into their singular state.
 For example, a guess of "an apple" or "apples" will both become "apple."
 You get one guess per fee paid.
 Wrong answers get posted publicly.
 Some images may accept more than one correct answer, but not every reasonable description will count.

-Waiting for the image to clear can help, but you risk losing the pot to someone else.
-Sometimes making multiple guesses (around a certain idea) could win you the pot!
-Browse past rounds to see examples of valid answers and past gameplay.
+Waiting for an image to clear can help, but you risk losing that pot to someone else.
+Browse past rounds to see examples of valid answers, solved clarity, expired rounds, and pot rollovers.

-Seer Control also shows how many players are awake and how many times each Intense Focus level has been used.
-Intense Focus costs 100 sats per 1% clarity boost, and 60% of each focus payment is added to the pot.
+Seer Control also shows how many times each Intense Focus level has been used.
+Intense Focus pricing scales from the sponsor-funded starting pot.
+60% of each focus payment is added to that round's pot, and 40% is kept by the site.

 Over 10 years ago, a game existed called ApopheniaBTC by Tritonio.
 I enjoyed playing it from time to time until it disappeared.
 Check out the original Bitcointalk forum post about it here.